Column01/Simple-Chatbot/README.md

 	- Rewards the user with a set amount of currency and puts them on cooldown.
 This is intended to make sure everyone has some currency to play other games.
 - `!slots`
 	- Slots game.
 Rolls the slots from a configurable reel and rewards the user currency depending on the number of matches they get, and the type of match (super jackpot if you get 3 KappaPride's, otherwise its a triple match or a double match.)
-- `!dice <guess> <bet>`
+- `!dice <opponent> <bet>` **WIP**
-	- Rolls a dice (of configurable size) and awards the user a multiplier of their bet if they get the correct number.
-Probability is not the same as a real dice due to limitations with random numbers and computers (not really random.)

-## Todo
-- Nothing at the moment.
-Please suggest things by creating an issue on the repository.
+	- Starts a dice battle with the specified user.
+The bot will then wait for the user to run `!dice accept` to accept the dice battle.
+	- User who rolls the highest number wins the battle (no reward or cooldown yet...)

 ## Contributors
 - Column01 (Dev)